Guide to all the best creepy abandoned and haunted places in Wisconsin.

 15. Nelsen’s Hall, Washington Island

 - Accommodation Options: Washington Island doesn’t have many options for where to stay, which is good because it keeps the foot traffic down!
-But if you rather stay on the island than head back to mainland Door County, I highly recommend Steffen’s Cedar Lodge, which offers privates villas and apartments with balconies overlooking the beach.
+But if you rather stay on the island than head back to mainland Door County, I highly recommend Steffen’s Cedar Lodge, which offers private villas and apartments with balconies overlooking the beach.

 No article on haunted places in Wisconsin would be complete without a mention of the notorious Nelsen’s Hall on Washington Island.